eclipse-che/che-dashboard/CONTRIBUTING.md

 ### Running the Project Locally

-To use Dashboard with a Che Cluster, you need to establish connection to the Kubernetes cluster where Che is deployed.
+To run the Dashboard, you need to establish a connection to the Kubernetes cluster where Che is deployed.
 You can verify the current cluster in your kubeconfig file, typically located at $KUBECONFIG (or ~/.kube/config if $KUBECONFIG is not set).
 If the current cluster is not the one you want, you may need to use `oc login` (for OpenShift) or edit the file manually (for Kubernetes).

 After that, you can follow these steps: